 Volunteers MUST be 18+ years old and have a good understanding of spoken English.

 What does volunteering at Braziers involve?

 A typical day may include:

-• cleaning the house, bathrooms, making beds in the guest rooms and other domestic work
+- cleaning the house, bathrooms, making beds in the guest rooms and other domestic tasks

 - cooking, chopping vegetables or hosting duties for our guests